norahsakal/flask-pytorch-backend/README.md

 }
 ```

-3. Create a field for previewing the uploaded image
+3. Create a function for previewing the uploaded image
 ```
 generatePreviewImgUrl(file, callback)
   {